mertnakip/Recurrent-Trend-Predictive-Neural-Network/README.md

 ![Alt text](Figures/rTPNN-FireDetector.jpg?raw=true "Title")

 This repository contains the implementation of the Recurrent Trend Predictive Neural Network (rTPNN) model as a Keras layer.
-In addition, it also contains an application of rTPNN for the multi-sensor fire detection in the folder FireDetection_via_rTPNN.
+In addition, it also contains an application of rTPNN for multi-sensor fire detection in the folder FireDetection_via_rTPNN.

-You may find the more detailed explanation of the methodology as well as the results in our publication at https://ieeexplore.ieee.org/document/9451553.
+You may find a more detailed explanation of the methodology as well as the results in our publication at https://ieeexplore.ieee.org/document/9451553.

-Note that it is an particular implementation of rTPNN, and it may be implemented in different ways.
+Note that it is a particular implementation of rTPNN, and it may be implemented in different ways.

 ## Inputs for rTPNN Layer